 Substitute for Whole and Ground Cloves

-When a recipe calls for whole or ground cloves, and you don't have any on hand (or can't bring yourself to fork over $7 for a small jar), just grab one of these simple substitutes.
+When a recipe calls for whole or ground cloves, and you don't have any on hand, just grab one of these simple substitutes.
 They'll give you the flavor you're after.

 Use one teaspoon of whole cloves in place of 3/4 teaspoon of ground cloves (so that's 1-1/3 times as many whole cloves as ground cloves).